Majd-07/DoDone/README.md

 * This project is Implemented using ReactJS and styled with styled component.
 * Utilized react beautiful DnD for drag and drop functionality.
-* Utilized firebase to store tasks and enables data modification.
+* Utilized Firebase to store tasks and enables data modification.

 Demo on Netlify: https://dodone.netlify.app/